Alaska Airlines: Reward programs

-Mileage Plan
+Atmos Rewards

-The frequent-flyer program of Alaska Airlines and subsidiary Horizon Air is called Mileage Plan.
+The frequent-flyer program of Alaska Airlines and its subsidiary Horizon Air is called Atmos Rewards, formerly known as Mileage Plan.
 The program's airline partners include members of all three major airline alliances (Oneworld, SkyTeam, and Star Alliance), as well as several unaffiliated carriers.
-The Mileage Plan program has no membership fee and allows one-way redemption; accumulated miles expire after 2 years of inactivity.
+The Atmos Rewards program has no membership fee and allows one-way redemption.
+Accumulated miles do not expire.
 The Plan has elite tiers (MVP, MVP Gold, MVP Gold 75K, and MVP Gold 100k) for frequent travelers, who are provided with increased travel benefits.

 Club 49

-On November 1, 2011, Alaska Airlines began a new program, called Club 49, exclusively for Mileage Plan members who are residents of Alaska.
+In November 2011, Alaska Airlines began a new program, called Club 49, exclusively for Mileage Plan members who are residents of Alaska.
 Benefits include free checked bags and email notifications about fare sales and discounts.
 The program has no joining fee and memberships are valid for a year after joining before they need to be renewed.

 Alaska Lounge

-The airline operates eight Alaska Lounges: Seattle–Tacoma International Airport, Alaska's largest hub, has three lounges, while Anchorage Airport, San Francisco International Airport, John F. Kennedy International Airport, Los Angeles International Airport, and Portland International Airport each have one.
+The airline operates nine Alaska Lounges.
+Seattle–Tacoma International Airport, Alaska's largest hub, has three.
+Portland International Airport has two.
+Ted Stevens Anchorage International Airport, San Francisco International Airport, New York JFK, and Los Angeles International Airport have one each.
 In addition, Oneworld lounges are now also available for Alaska passengers.

 Corporate affairs

 Alaska Air Cargo

-Alaska Air Cargo has regional operations in parts of the United States and has the most extensive air cargo operations on the west coast of the U.S., larger than that of any other passenger airline.
+Alaska Air Cargo has regional operations in parts of the United States.
+It has the most extensive air cargo operations on the west coast of the U.S., larger than any other passenger airline.
 Alaska's cargo operations are focused primarily on the northwestern contiguous states and Alaska, between Anchorage and Seattle.
-South from Alaska, goods that are carried primarily include fresh Alaskan seafood, while products carried north from Seattle primarily include U.S. Postal Service mail; in addition, the airline also carries goods for remote Alaskan communities and personal packages.
+South of Alaska, primary cargo includes fresh Alaskan seafood.
+Cargo carried north from Seattle is primarily U.S. Postal Service mail.
+The airline carries goods for remote Alaskan communities and personal packages.

-Philanthropy

-The Alaska Airlines Foundation, headquartered on the grounds of Ted Stevens International Airport in Anchorage, gives grants to 501(c)(3) non-profit organizations that are classified as charities in Alaska and Washington.

 Worker relations

-Alaska's pilot group is represented by the Air Line Pilots Association, International and its flight attendants are represented by the Association of Flight Attendants.
+Alaska's pilot group is represented by the Air Line Pilots Association, International.
+Its flight attendants are represented by the Association of Flight Attendants.

 Since May 2005, the airline's baggage-handling operations have been outsourced to Menzies Aviation.
-This was in response to the rejection of a contract between IAM (the union which represented the baggage handlers), and Alaska Airlines.
-It also allowed the airline to save an estimated $13 million a year.
-In late 2016, Alaska Airlines created a wholly owned subsidiary McGee Air Services which would compete with Menzies Aviation for ground handling contracts in select Alaska cities.
+This was in response to the rejection of a contract between IAM, the union which represented the baggage handlers, and Alaska Airlines.
+It saved the airline an estimated $13 million a year.
+In late 2016, Alaska Airlines created a wholly owned subsidiary McGee Air Services, which competed with Menzies Aviation for ground handling contracts in select Alaska cities.

 Accidents and incidents

-Alaska Airlines has had eleven major aviation accidents in its long history, nine of which resulted in deaths, with the other two resulting in the aircraft being written off but no deaths.
+Alaska Airlines has had 11 major aviation accidents in its history, nine of which resulted in deaths, with the other two resulting in the aircraft being written off but no deaths.
 A total of 226 passengers and crew along with two people on the ground have been killed.